Recent Posts

 ESP32 Development Board with NMEA 2000 & NMEA 0183 HAT

-The ESP32 processor, integrating peripherals such as UART, CAN Bus, WIFI, and Bluetooth, allows a wide range of applications, and the low price adds to its popularity.
+The ESP32 processor integrates peripherals such as UART, CAN Bus, WIFI, and Bluetooth, allowing a wide range of applications.
+Its low price adds to its popularity.

-There are various ESP32 development boards available in the market, such as the ESP32-WROOM-32, as shown to the left.
+Various ESP32 development boards, such as the ESP32-WROOM-32, are available in the market, as shown to the left.
 However, compared to popular systems like the Raspberry Pi or Arduino, the hardware resources, i.e., additional peripherals, are limited.

-Consequently, the thought of tapping into the vast resources of the Raspberry Pi or Arduino system makes sense.
+Consequently, tapping into the vast resources of the Raspberry Pi or Arduino system makes sense.

 But, first of all, let me refer to two previous posts I wrote on the topic: